tssan/cftutorials/content/Tutorials/static-page-generator.md

 `THEME = 'name_of_choosen_theme'`

 That's it!
 Re-generate site and check how it looks!
+(Run commands from Step 4)

 ## Step 7: Customizing your blog